Our seminars and customized trainings are now available in a live interactive online format.

 Specifically Designed for Educators Serving Grades K 2: Classroom Teachers, Title I Staff, Reading Specialists, Literacy Coaches, Special Education Staff, Interventionists, and Administrators

-- Link differentiation and Guided Reading Instruction so all your grades K-2 students experience appropriate levels of support and challenge
+- Link differentiation and Guided Reading Instruction so all your grades K-2 students experience appropriate levels of support and challenge – whether you are teaching at school or online

 - Use Guided Reading and differentiated instruction to meet the needs of students in Tier 1 and Tier 2 targeted groups in Response to Intervention